 Plan your route in advance and make sure you are looking smart and feeling alert.

 If you would like to find out more about preparing for interviews, have a look on the Prospects website.

 Job-hunting can sometimes seem like a daunting task - especially if it is your first time - but if you write yourself a plan of action and dedicate a good amount of time and effort to it, you should find that you quickly start to make good progress.
 A

 nd don't forget, there are people there to help you.
 As well as asking family members, friends and teachers to share their expertise (and in many cases, their useful contacts in the world of work), you can get support and advice from professional careers advisers.
 They can be found in the careers departments of schools, colleges, universities and training providers and also in job centres.

 The National Careers Service provides young people and adults with information, advice and guidance about careers, as well as giving up to date labour market information, showing the opportunities available in different industries.

-There are many websites that advertise job opportunities and some that specifically advertise engineering roles, including Just Engineers, The Engineer, Engineer Live and GoCracker.
+There are many websites that advertise job opportunities and some that specifically advertise engineering roles, including Just Engineers, The Engineer, Engineer Live and GradCracker.
 You can also visit individual companies' websites to see the current opportunities they have, or sometimes they will advertise jobs on their Twitter feeds.